Posted on

 - court costs.[3]

 Those liquidated damages are equal to the amount that was withheld or delayed.
-This means that workers can essentially recover twice the amount that their employer had deducted for the timesheet issue.
+This means that you can essentially recover twice the amount that your employer had deducted for the timesheet issue.

 Can my employer use automated time tracking?